-John McCauley is an Associate Professor of Government and Politics and a Research Associate in the Center for International Development and Conflict Management.
-He is also a Research Associate at the Consortium for the Study of Terrorism and Responses to Terrorism (START).
-His research focuses on ethnic and religious politics, economic development, informal political institutions, and extremist violence in Africa.
-He has published articles on these topics in the American Political Science Review, Comparative Political Studies, the British Journal of Political Science, and Political Science Research and Methods, among others.
+John McCauley is an Associate Professor of Government and Politics and a Research Associate in the Center for International Development and Conflict Management (CIDCM).
+He is also a Research Affiliate at the Consortium for the Study of Terrorism and Responses to Terrorism (START).
+His research focuses on ethnic and religious conflict, terrorism, and the political economy of development in Africa.
 He has conducted field research in Benin, Burkina Faso, Chad, Côte d’Ivoire, Democratic Republic of Congo, Ghana, Madagascar, Niger, and Nigeria.
 He is the author of The Logic of Ethnic and Religious Conflict in Africa (2017, Cambridge University Press).

 Dr. McCauley received his Ph.D. in Political Science from the University of California, Los Angeles.
 He has a B.A. in Economics from the College of William & Mary and an M.A. in International Relations from Yale University.
 Prior to joining the faculty at Maryland, he was a post-doctoral research fellow in the Kennedy School of Government at Harvard University.